Severe Convective Storms & Home Insurance: What Homeowners Need to Know

 Pincher's Pro Tip

-Hail drives approximately 70% of all severe convective storm insurance losses.
+Hail now drives up to 80% of severe convective storm insurance claims.
 Even a brief hailstorm can cause tens of thousands of dollars in roof and siding damage that goes undetected for months.
 After any significant storm, inspect your roof or hire a professional to assess for damage before your claim window closes.

 Trusted by Thousands